 - Funding There is a risk that funding from other levels of government will not be available over the life of the CSO Master Plan.
-The City will continue its work with the allocated \$30 million annual budget, and will continue to request funding from the federal and provincial governments. - Technology There is a risk that implementation of the green and innovative technologies as per Clause 8 of EA No. 3042 may not perform as expected.
+The City will continue its work with the allocated \$30 million annual budget. - Technology There is a risk that implementation of the green and innovative technologies as per Clause 8 of EA No. 3042 may not perform as expected.
 Technologies that are proven to be successful in other jurisdictions may not apply the same to Winnipeg due to the environment.
 The City will undertake research and seek for experience and knowledge from other jurisdictions on the technologies prior to implementation. - Resource Market fluctuation and insufficient local resources may pose a risk to a cost increase and a delay in implementation schedule. - Schedule There are many sources of risk associated with the planning and execution of the program.
 Such risks include funding shortages or high bid costs, limitation of engineering and construction service capacity, and extended project approvals. - Migration to Control Option No. 2 The change in performance target (from Control Option No. 1 to Control Option No. 2) would increase costs and likely increase the timeline of the Master Plan due to the increase level of effort required for the increased CSO volume reduction.